CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

-<p><span style="color:red"><i>This research was funded by NSF-DEL and NSF-GRFP.
+<p><span style="color:F7F8F7"><i>This research was funded by NSF-DEL and NSF-GRFP.
 Other contributers include Dr. Graham Neubig and Dr. Antonios Anastasopoulos.
 Copywrite for the bible translation used is held by © 2010, Wycliffe Bible Translators, Inc. All rights reserved.
-</i></span>!</p>
+</i></span></p>